Physical Therapist Resume Examples

 - Rehabilitation Planning: Ability to design and implement rehabilitation programs that improve patient mobility and quality of life.

-- Team Collaboration: Proven track record of working effectively with other healthcare professionals to deliver comprehensive patient care.
+- Team Collaboration: track record of working effectively with other healthcare professionals to deliver comprehensive patient care.

 - Documentation and Record-Keeping: Accuracy and efficiency in documenting patient progress and treatment plans, essential for legal compliance and continuity of care.